TonyLB/maketheworld/documentation/deploy/deploy.md

+*** OUTDATED:  These are the old instructions for Version 1 of the system.
+These instructions are completely inaccurate for Version 2 alpha, which will be installed automatically (with many fewer steps).
+Kept for historical reasons until the install procedure for v2alpha is sorted. ***

 You have both an AWS account and a GitHub account with the MTW code.
 What you're going to do now is to create the *idea* of an application in
 AWS Amplify, so that it knows what you want it to do, and then guide the Amplify service through building your application.